 NRW is held from 27 May to 3 June, the dates of two significant milestones in the reconciliation journey — the successful 1967 referendum and the High Court Mabo decision.
 Each year, the week has a different theme.
 The 2020 theme is Always Was, Always Will Be, recognising that First Nations people have occupied and cared for this continent for over 65,000 years.

-Alternatively, use the holiday to visit one of Canberra’s cultural or information sites.
+With gatherings and events out of the question this year, your familiy could use the holiday to visit one of Canberra’s cultural or information sites.
 We’ve compiled some suggestions below.

 Make a visit

 The ACT region is rich with cultural sites (more than 3,500 Aboriginal heritage sites).
 The Ngunnawal people, as Traditional Custodians of the Canberra region, have a continuing sense of responsibility to preserve the spirit and stories of their ancestors throughout the landscape.
 Neighbouring nations including the Ngarigo, Wolgalu, Gundungurra, Yuin and Wiradjuri people, also gathered here for ceremony, marriage, trade, seasonal foods and lore.

 A good place to appreciate this is Tidbinbilla(from the Ngunnawal 'Jedbinbilla' meaning a place where boys were made men).
 You can join an Aboriginal Ranger for a guided activity, examine displays at the visitor centre or take the easy one hour loop walk to Birrigai rock shelter where people have sheltered and practiced culture for over 21,000 years.
 A ranger suggests you call to his ancestors as you approach.

 Namadgi National Park is home to a rock art site at Yankee Hat.
 As an important site, considerable effort went into protecting it this fire season.